esmnext/esmx/examples/docs/src/en/guide/essentials/rspack.md

 ## Build Process

-The build process in Gez is divided into the following stages:
+The build process in Esmx is divided into the following stages:

 1. **Configuration Initialization**
    - Load project configurations.